 The first room of archives served as an introduction to Mancoba’s life: his arrival in Paris, where he studied, the artists and people he engaged with, the places he lived, his thoughts and writings quoted on the wall, personal photos from the different periods of his life, private letters and correspondences, passports, newspaper cut-outs featuring the artist, books that he read, and personal objects.
 All this while the artist’s voice, lifted from interviews, constantly hummed in the background, filling the room with his presence.

 It seemed important to Knock to acknowledge the artist’s spiritual aura, as she pointed out to me on several occasions.
 As Mancoba himself told Obrist, “ … I only paint or carve when a spirit calls on me … ”

 A printed image of the shopfront that had become the artist’s home in central Paris from 1961, with Ferlov and Wonga, initially adorned one wall.
 Kitso Lynn Lelliott was invited to create a video installation, produced while in residency at the Cité internationale des arts, which was projected on the same wall in the last few weeks of the exhibition.
 In it she ghosted her own figure moving in front of an image of the same façade, via video overlays, bringing to life the otherwise static image behind her.

-This double layer of the shop frontage created an agreeable tension: a fixed printed image under, over which Lelliott’s projection on a loosely hung white sheet.
-The thin fabric also evoked the only material that separated Mancoba and Ferlov’s workspaces in their 40m square studio home in the Montparnasse district.
+This double layer of the shop frontage, a fixed printed image under which Lelliott’s projection of her active image on a white sheet loosely hanging, created an agreeable tension.
+The thin fabric also evoked the only material that separated Mancoba and Ferlov’s workspaces in their 40m studio home in the Montparnasse district.